wp-plugins/metronet-profile-picture/readme.txt

 * Initial release.

 == Upgrade Notice ==
+= 1.0.16 =
+Fixed a bug where only the profile image interface was showing for only authors and not editors and administrators.

 = 1.0.15 =
 Built-in support for Post Thumbnail Editor.
 Better integration with the new WP 3.5 media uploader.
 Various bug fixes.